jacqueslareau/perl-dancer-angular-seed/README.md

 ## Production

 To deploy for production, create a script that will clone your project in your production folder.
-Your script will have to run the following commands to install needed packages and modules:
+Your script will then have to run the following commands to install needed packages and modules:

 ```
 $ npm install